Ricardomol/pazdera.github.io/_posts/2011-08-31-basic-computer-science.md

 ## An Alphabet

 Yeah, I'm not kidding.
 There's a formal definition for alphabet.
 And what's
 worse: it actually makes sense.
-I just wonder what would a kinder-gardener say on this :-D. Anyway, here it goes:
+I just wonder what would a kindergartener say on this :-D. Anyway, here it goes:

 **Definition 1.1.** An **alphabet** is a finite non-empty set of _symbols._